cowang4/cowang4.github.io/_posts/2016-4-18-Mathematical-Functions-and-Global-Variables.md

 incrementing the counter?
 The function that parses the instruction, the function that executes the instruction, some pipeline manipulation function?
-You are probably beginning to see some problems with this implementation, specificlly about what function modified this variable, and when that modification happens.
+You are probably beginning to see some problems with this implementation, specifically about what function modified this variable, and when that modification happens.
 And this is just for a simple counter.
 See the line `cache_line_t *cache=NULL` at the top.
-Yes, that global variable is a dynamiclly allocated array that holds all of the simulated cache for the program. :open_mouth: Oh no!
+Yes, that global variable is a dynamically allocated array that holds all of the simulated cache for the program. :open_mouth: Oh no!
 The answer to the question of "what function can modify this variable?" is: "probably all of them" and the specific order and quality of those modifications is much less unclear than a simple case of